Currumbin Waters

 Residential development activity is lower than average in Currumbin Waters according to AreaSearch's national comparison of local real estate markets

-The average construction value for new properties is $1,036,000, suggesting developers target the premium market segment with higher-end properties.
-This financial year (FY26) has seen $7.8 million in commercial approvals, reflecting the area's residential character.
-Compared to the rest of Queensland, Currumbin Waters exhibits substantially reduced construction levels (89.0% below regional average per person), which generally supports stronger demand and values for established properties.
-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists predominantly of detached houses (89.0%) and a smaller proportion of attached dwellings (11.0%), maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+The average construction value of new properties is $1,036,000, indicating developers target the premium market segment with higher-end properties.
+In FY26, there have been $7.8 million in commercial approvals, suggesting the area's residential character.
+Compared to the Rest of Qld, Currumbin Waters shows substantially reduced construction (89.0% below regional average per person), supporting stronger demand and values for established properties.
+This activity is also under the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 89.0% detached houses and 11.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development